Joining Signal Cartel FAQ

 Do I have to be an explorer to join?

 Yes.
 Our entire focus is exploration and we expect exploration-related activities to be our members' primary focus, although many also do other activities on the side for a change of pace or to buff their wallets.
 We are not the corp for those whose primary activity consists of living in high sec and running missions, doing incursions, or mining asteroids.
-For one thing, we are always war-decced, often by multiple groups, which is inconvenient for those activities.
-More importantly, our fleet ops, corp programs, and expertise are focused exclusively on exploration.
-Our 30-day review of new members for fit will look at a variety of activity metrics to determine whether your focus is exploration.
-If it is not, you will be considered a poor fit and removed from the corp.
+Our fleet ops, corp programs, and expertise are focused exclusively on exploration.
+We conduct random 30-day reviews of new members for fit that look at a variety of activity metrics to determine whether your focus is exploration.
+If it is not, you will be considered a poor fit and potentially be removed from the corp.

 What activities are members required to do?

 We are a laid-back corp.
 Space hippies, you might say Our requirements are few: new members must post an introduction on our forums within 72 hours of joining, and all members must adhere to the Credo and be actively engaged in exploration.
 We do not have mandatory ops nor specific activity requirements.
 However, our goal is to have a vibrant corp with a highly active and engaged membership.
 Therefore, we do expect our members to log in and actively play on a regular basis.
 Inactive members are rigorously purged.